GhostyySoftworks/GWLib/README.md

 ## Getting Started

-To use the GWLib UI Library, you need to assign it to a variable:
+To use the GW UI Library, you need to assign it to a variable:

 ```lua
 local Library = loadstring(game:HttpGet("https://raw.githubusercontent.com/GhostyySoftworks/GWLib/refs/heads/main/Library.lua"))()